jfisher52/StyleRemix/README.md

 ## Datasets
 We use the StyleMix data which is composed offour different domains, presidential speeches (curated in this paper), fictional novels (curated in this paper), the Extended-Brennan-Greenstadt (Brennan et al., 2012) (amt) and the  Blog Authorship corpus (Schler et al., 2006) (blog), using a range of different authors (3 - 5).
 All raw datasets can be found under the  `test_data/` folder.
 Note the file `test_data/StyleMix` is a torch file with a dictionary containing a key for each domain (Speeches, Novels, AMT, Blog) and the file `test_data/StyleMix_average_by_author` contains a pre-computed matrix of average automatic evalution by author which is used to choose the weights of the adapters.

-The test dataset can also be downloaded directly from huggingface;
+The test dataset can also be downloaded directly from huggingface: [jrfish/AuthorMix](https://huggingface.co/datasets/jrfish/AuthorMix)

 ```bash
 from datasets import load_dataset